Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Salivary gland neoplasms are remarkable for their histologic diversity.
+Salivary gland neoplasms are remarkable for their histological diversity.
 These neoplasms include benign and malignant tumors of epithelial, mesenchymal, and lymphoid origin.
 Salivary gland tumors pose a particular challenge to the surgical pathologist.
-Differentiating benign from malignant tumors may be difficult, primarily because of the complexity of the classification and the rarity of several entities, which may exhibit a broad spectrum of morphologic diversity in individual lesions.[
+Differentiating benign from malignant tumors may be difficult, primarily because of the complexity of the classification and the rarity of several entities, which may exhibit a broad spectrum of morphological diversity in individual lesions.[

 The following cellular classification scheme draws heavily from a scheme published by the Armed Forces Institute of Pathology (AFIP).[